vwkd/code-web/Git/Cheat Sheet.md

 - can use wildcards, e.g. `.` for all
 - `--all` all changed files in repo (?)
 - if wants to update already staged changes, just re add again, previous not yet committed stages will stay as unreferenced blobs, will eventually be garbage collected
+- `-p` interactively add only specific parts of a file

 #### `git reset <option> <commit>`